apache/qpid-protonj2/protonj2-client-docs/Configuration.md

 ### Connection Automatic Reconnect Options

+When creating a new connection it is possible to configure that connection to perform automatic connection recovery.

+     ConnectionOptions connectionOptions = new ConnectionOptions();
+     connectionOptions.username("user");
+     connectionOptions.password("pass");
+     connectionOptions.reconnectionOptions.reconnectEnabled(true);
+     connectionOptions.reconnectionOptions.reconnectDelay(10_000);
+     connectionOptions.reconnectionOptions.useReconnectBackOff(true);
+     connectionOptions.reconnectionOptions.addReconnectHost("<host-name>", 5672);
+     Connection connection = client.connect(serverHost, serverPort, connectionOptions);

+The following connection automatic reconnect options are available for configuration when creating a new **Connection**.

 * **reconnectionOptions.reconnectEnabled** enables connection level reconnect for the client, default is false.
 + **reconnectionOptions.reconnectDelay** Controls the delay between successive reconnection attempts, defaults to 10 milliseconds.
 If the backoff option is not enabled this value remains constant.
 + **reconnectionOptions.maxReconnectDelay** The maximum time that the client will wait before attempting a reconnect.
 This value is only used when the backoff feature is enabled to ensure that the delay doesn't not grow too large.
 Defaults to 30 seconds as the max time between connect attempts.